 The Connecticut Board of Regents for Higher Education, and the State of Connecticut have endorsed uniform policies regarding computer use and computer software ownership.
 Under these policies, students cannot use the laboratory facilities to create software for any illegal activity nor can they use these facilities for personal work whether for a profit or non-profit purpose.
 Software cannot be duplicated or loaded unless the duplication or loading is directly related to a course and is under the direct supervision of a faculty member.
 Further, college policy forbids viewing pornographic or other potentially offensive material on the college computers.
 Violation of any of these policies may result in disciplinary action.

-For the complete policy see Appendix IV: Acceptable and Responsible Use of Information Technology and Resources at www.catalog.housatonic.edu.
+For the complete policy see Appendix: Acceptable Use Information Technology Policy

 Bringing Your Children to School